If you’ve ever tried to share videos over email, you’ll know how frustrating it can be. And it’s easy to see why.

 - You share video files regularly but don’t need feedback or approval

 Go for Google Drive.
-You’ll get 15 GB of storage for free, unlike Dropbox’s 2 GB limit.
+You’ll get 15 GB of free storage, unlike Dropbox’s 2 GB limit.
 And you’ll also be able to choose exactly which email accounts can watch or download your videos.

 - You share video files regularly for feedback and approval